Maykeye/ReAIterator/README.md

 After that you can use the result to describe the fight scene.

 Possible TODO:

-[ ] Add --remove-last-eol-because-i-am-too-lazy-to-configure-vim option
+[ ] parametrize backend via cmdline
+[ ] parametrize finetune step and explore it so it works rather than hinder experience [ ] figure out is it possible/feasable to finetune on the go for gptq/exllama [ ] Add --remove-last-eol-because-i-am-too-lazy-to-configure-vim option
 [ ] use input() instead of system, so VS code in different window can be used
 [ ] nested structure.